kloczek/zabbix-templates/Service MySQL/README.md

   - initial version

 Notes:
-- Tested on MySQL 5.7 and it not uses MySQL 5.6 backward compatibility so it can be used to monitor MySQL engine which in my.cnf has:
+- Tested on MySQL 5.7 and it not uses MySQL 5.6 backward compatibility.
+The template requires to disable MySQL 5.6 backward compatibility and it will raise alarm that show_compatibility_56 is OFF.
+To disable MySQL 5.6 backward compatibility best to add in my.cnf:
 ```
 [mysqld]
-show_compatibility_56 = OFF
+show_compatibility_56=OFF
 ```
-My advice is even to disable show_compatibility_56 to not start by mistake use some older metrics which in next version of the MySQL no longer will be avalaible as an option.

-- By default this template is monitoring the engine working on localhost.
+- By default this template is monitoring the engine working on localhost
 - To be able to use this template on a host you need to setup a monitoring account with the proper privileges.
 To add such account you can use below queries:
 ```
 CREATE USER 'monitoring'@'localhost' IDENTIFIED BY 'monitoring';
 GRANT SELECT, INDEX, SHOW DATABASES, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'monitoring'@'localhost';